Policy Priorities: Current ACS Position Statements

 Biomonitoring: Supports collection of biomonitoring data to better identify, understand, and communicate the potential risks associated with chemical exposures.
 Encourages the development of biomonitoring methodology to track the fate of chemicals, their exposure pathways, uptake mechanisms, and trends in human exposure.

-Endocrine Disruption: Endorses expanded education and research as well as the development of more effective methods to reduce the release of endocrine disrupters into the environment and to limit human exposure.
+Endocrine Disruption: Endorses expanded education and research as well as the development of more effective methods to reduce the release of endocrine disruptors into the environment and to limit human exposure.

+Forensic Science: Calls for scientific rigor, high-quality education, and standards in forensic science and for its integration with the broader scientific community.
+Backs evaluation and improvement of forensic analytical methods.

-Inherently Safer Technologies (ISTs): Endorses federal support for developing ISTs and greater use of ISTs in reducing risk.
+Inherently Safer Technologies (ISTs): Endorses federal support for research and development to expand IST options and usage.

+Peer Review—Ensuring High-Quality Science: Urges support for scientific peer review processes that evaluate grant applications based on both intellectual merit and broader impacts and that are periodically evaluated for process effectiveness and efficiency and for reviewer freedom from interference in scientific merit assessments.

 Regulation of Laboratory Waste: Reviews the pitfalls of regulations meant for large-scale chemical manufacturing being applied to laboratories.